Starting in Chicagoland. Built to scale everywhere.

 I began my career watching students who worked the late shift still show up to my mathematics classroom — students who had every intellectual capacity to build the AI systems that now make decisions about their lives, but who were systematically taught to consume technology, not create it.

+Architect of the Trustworthy Civic AI Framework™ — the first integrated governance architecture for agentic AI in high-stakes civic service environments.
 20-year tenured faculty at City Colleges of Chicago.
-Chemical engineer by training, asked by Rev. Jesse Jackson to solve the technology pipeline problem for Black and Brown communities.
+Chemical engineer by training (M.S., Howard University), asked by Rev. Jesse Jackson to solve the technology pipeline problem for Black and Brown communities.
 Built a Saturday STEM program from scratch, designed the Stay Safe App with teenagers navigating gun violence, placed students at Yale, Northwestern, NIH, and CBS News.
-Now a PhD candidate building the first empirically grounded framework for trustworthy agentic AI — and running DJMP Institute full-time while doing it.
+Now PhD Candidate in Artificial Intelligence — building the first empirically grounded framework for trustworthy agentic AI, and running DJMP Institute full-time while doing it.

 Howard University · Tuskegee University · Rainbow PUSH Coalition · The intellectual lineage of this work"We know it's not a talent deficiency.
 It's a resource deficiency."